Police impersonation: History

 Police impersonation has a long history.
-In 17th and 18th-century London, impostors presented to be constables, marshalcy, or sheriffs' officers to extort bribes or commit sex crimes.
+In 17th and 18th-century London, impostors presented to be constables, Marshalsea, or sheriffs' officers to extort bribes or commit sex crimes.
 Between 1685 and 1701, 29 men in London were caught assuming the identities of law officers.
 In 18th-century Qing China, the police, officials, and yamen runners were often vulnerable to impersonation.
-There were almost 150 surviving recorded cases in Nazi Germany of impersonations of its police, mostly the notorious Gestapo secret police.
+There were almost 150 surviving recorded cases in the Third Reich of impersonations of its police, mostly of the notorious Gestapo secret police.
 A study by Robert Gellately concluded that: "As the Gestapo and to some considerable extent also the Kripo attained a reputation for ruthlessness, brutality and mystery, their powers and reputation not only deterred, but called forth amateur imitators.
 From the point-of-view of impostors, the Gestapo (and Kripo) had the additional advantage of being detectives operating mostly in civilian clothes."

 In Nigeria, impersonation of Nigeria Police Force officers remains a problem, inhibiting public confidence in police.

-The perpetrator of the 2020 Nova Scotia attacks used police impersonation to pull over some of his victims to murder them.
+During a two-day spree shooting in Nova Scotia in April 2020, the perpetrator, who killed 22 people, posed as a Royal Canadian Mounted Police officer and a drove a replica RCMP cruiser.